APPENDICES

 CONCLUSION

-Guénards were among the earliest Acadians to find refuge in Louisiana.
-One family came to the colony from Halifax via St.-Domingue in 1765 and settled in the Opelousas District.
-The father died soon after coming to the colony, if he made it there at all, so it was up to his only son, Joseph, and Joseph's French-Creole wife to carry on the line.
-They had at least two sons, but neither produced a family of his own.
-Their daughter married twice, however, and Joseph's sister had married into a French-Canadian family, so at least the blood of the Acadian Guénards survived in the Bayou State. ...
+Guénards settled fairly late in Acadia, but they were among the earliest Acadians to find refuge in Louisiana.
+One family came to the colony from Halifax via Cap-Français, St.-Domingue, in 1765 and settled in the Opelousas District.
+The father, Timothée, died soon after coming to the colony, if he made it there at all, so it was up to his only son, Joseph, and Joseph's French-Creole wife, to carry on the line.
+They had at least two sons, but neither son produced a family of his own.
+Joseph's daughter married twice, however, to a French Canadian and a French Creole, and Joseph's sister had married a French Canadian, so the blood of the Acadian Guénards survived in the Bayou State.
+However, the Guénards of South Louisiana today are descendants of French Creoles or Foreign French, not Acadians.

 Settlement Abbreviations